arvigeus/AZ-204/Questions/Cosmos DB.md

 ---

-Question: Complete the following pre-trigger that adds timestampt to every new item:
+Question: Complete the following pre-trigger that adds timestamp to every new item:

 ```js
 function validateToDoItemTimestamp() {